microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Get-MgPolicyRoleManagementPolicy](Get-MgPolicyRoleManagementPolicy.md)
 Retrieve the details of a role management policy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgPolicyRoleManagementPolicyAssignment](Get-MgPolicyRoleManagementPolicyAssignment.md)
-Get the details of a policy assignment in PIM that's assigned to Azure AD roles or group membership or ownership.
+Get the details of a role management policy assignment including the policy and rules associated with the Azure AD role.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgPolicyRoleManagementPolicyAssignmentCount](Get-MgPolicyRoleManagementPolicyAssignmentCount.md)
 Get the number of the resource